DavidYKay/pantry-angular/README.md

 ### step-5

-- adding phone image and links to phone pages
+- adding recipe image and links to recipe pages
 - css to style the page just a notch